Kingxukai/linux/Documentation/isdn/interface_capi.rst

 	Called in process context.

 ``void (*reset_ctr)(struct capi_ctr *ctrlr)``
-	(optional) pointer to a callback function for stopping the device, releasing all registered applications
+	(optional) pointer to a callback function for stopping the woke device, releasing all registered applications

-	The function may return before the operation has completed.
+	The function may return before the woke operation has completed.

 	Completion must be signalled by a call to capi_ctr_down().